Flex-LLM in U.S. Law: Accelerated D.C. Bar Prep

 Program Schedule

 There are two start points for this program, in January and August.
-Students who start the program in January and August complete it in one year can take the February DC Bar exam.
+Students generally complete the program in one year and are eligible to take the February DC Bar exam.

 Course Title | Credits | Session | Location | Mode | Dates |